databricks/lilac/docs/signals/signals_create.md

 import lilac as ll

 class MySignal(ll.TextSignal):
+  """My awesome custom signal that computes the length of text, and whether it's all capitalized."""

   # The unique identifier for the signal.
 This must be globally unique.
   name = 'my_signal'
   # The display name will show up in the UI.